EBoyd3443/MyZigglings/README.md

 # MyZiglings
 The zigling excercises I'm working through.
-All elements of original ziglingincluded.
+All elements of original zigling included.
 Only change was to separate their README.md from mine.